wutong8023/wutong8023.github.io/_news/announcement_2411.md

 related_posts: false
 ---

-I'll be giving a 3-hour tutorial on [Continual Learning with LLMs](https://monashnlp.github.io/monashnlp/cl4llm/) at [AJCAI 2024](https://ajcai2024.org/tutorial.html), hope to see you there!
+I'll be giving a 3-hour tutorial on [Continual Learning with LLMs](https://monashnlp.github.io/monashnlp/cl4llm/) at [AJCAI 2024](https://ajcai2024.org/tutorial.html).
+Hope to see you there!